edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 With the route in place, let's update the UI and connect everything together.

-Final touch: UI
+Building the UI
 ===============

-To make things as simple as possible we will just update the ``Home`` component that's inside ``app/page.tsx`` file.
-By default all components inside the `App Router <https://nextjs.org/docs/app/building-your-application/routing#the-app-router>`_ are Server Components, but we want to have client-side interactivity and dynamic updates.
-In order to do that we have to use Client Component for our Home page, and the way to accomplish that is to convert ``page.tsx`` file to use Client Component.
-We do that by adding ``use client`` directive to the top of the file.
+To make things as simple as possible, we will just update the ``Home`` component that's inside ``app/page.tsx`` file.
+By default all components inside the App Router are server components, but we want to have client-side interactivity and dynamic updates.
+In order to do that we have to use a client component for our ``Home`` component.
+The way to accomplish that is to convert the ``page.tsx`` file to use the client component.
+We do that by adding the ``use client`` directive to the top of the file.

 .. code-block:: typescript
     :caption: app/page.tsx

     "use client";

-You can/copy paste the following HTML with Tailwind classes in order to have exact application like in this tutorial, or you can create your own HTML and CSS.
+You can/copy paste the following HTML with Tailwind classes in order to have a ready-made UI, or you can write your own HTML and CSS.

 .. code-block:: typescript
     :caption: app/page.tsx